Hazrat Nizamuddin–Thiruvananthapuram Rajdhani Express

 The 12431 / 12432 Hazrat Nizamuddin–Thiruvananthapuram Rajdhani Express is a Rajdhani Express train service in India, connecting Hazrat Nizamuddin in the country capital New Delhi to Thiruvananthapuram Central, the capital of Kerala state.
-It is the longest-running Rajdhani Express train in India, which covers about 2845 km in about 42 hours.
+It is the Rajdhani Express with the longest route, covering 2848.2 km in about 41 hours 30 mins running at 69 km/h average speed.
+In the Monsoon Season every year from 1st June to 31st October, this train follows a Monsoon Timetable aimed to ensure passenger safety & less operational problem due to landslides which are very common & quite frequent in occurrence in Konkan Railway route.